cwshu/NCTU_OS_2015_HW3/spec.rst

       **Figure 15. close grub hidden menu**

-Every time you modify the kernel source (fix bug or ... etc), you can just repeat step C ~ E for building new kernel.
+Every time you modify the kernel source (fix bug or ... etc), you can just repeat step C ~ D for building new kernel.
 You do not need to run ``make clean`` if you just modify few code of kernel source without modifying ``Makefile``.
 You build it faster.
 Otherwise, if you modify ``Makefile`` after running ``make clean``, please re-run ``make clean`` to remove the previous build object files.